Skip to main content

 The Story Behind the Legend

-At its core, The Sembrich is a museum that honors the life of Polish musical legend Marcella Sembrich, who rose to fame at a young age during the mid-1800s, and eventually launched an international operatic career.
+At its core, The Sembrich is a museum that honors the life of Polish soprano Marcella Sembrich (1858 - 1935), who rose to fame at a young age and launched an international operatic career that spanned two continents.

 portrait of marcella sembrich, side view profile

-• Touring and performing across the US and Europe for over 30 years
+• Touring and performing across the US and Europe for over 30 years, both in opera and in concert

 woman sitting inside a glass window porch

 Sembrich decided to leave Europe at the start of the first World War to settle in the United States.
-Although she and her family initially landed in New York City, they, like so many others, found solitude, peace, and beauty in the Adirondacks.
+Although she and her family lived in New York City, they, like so many others, found solitude, peace, and beauty in the Adirondacks.

 A Teaching Studio in Lake George

-While living in New York City during the early 1900s, Sembrich and her family spent summers in Lake Placid.
-Sembrich officially retired after the death of her husband in 1917.
+While living in New York City in 1914, Sembrich and her family spent summers in Lake Placid.
+Sembrich officially retired from public performances after the death of her husband in 1917.

 marcella sembrich and other women on the porch of the teaching studio

-Sembrich continued to spend summers in the Adirondacks following the death of her husband, and purchased a 55-acre estate on Lake George in 1922 that she turned into a teaching studio in 1924.
+Sembrich continued to spend summers in the Adirondacks after her husband's death and purchased a 55-acre estate on Lake George in 1922, where she later built her teaching studio in 1924.

-She went on to be named Director of the Julliard Graduate School and Curtis Institute of Music, and she recruited students from both programs to study at her Bolton Landing teaching studio from 1924 to 1934.
-She passed in 1935.
+She went on to be named the first Director of the Vocal Programs at the Julliard School (New York City) and the Curtis Institute of Music (Philadelphia).
+Her students from both programs would come to study at her Bolton Landing teaching studio in the summers from 1924 to 1934.
+She passed away in 1935 at the age of 76.

 mracella sembrich stands by a flowering tree

-While much of Sembrich's life consisted of entertaining audiences across the world, her teaching years in retirement allowed her talent to significantly influence musical culture in the US, that continues to this day.
+While much of Sembrich's life consisted of entertaining audiences across the world, her career as a teacher proved to have a significant influence in shaping musical culture and education in the US.

-Today, The Sembrich maintains 4.5 acres of the original estate, including the teaching studio.
+Today, The Sembrich maintains 4.5 acres of her original Bolton Landing estate, including the teaching studio.

 exterior of modern day marcella sembrich museum